Skip to main content

 Since Leonie’s diagnosis she has channelled her efforts into becoming a consumer advocate for clinical trials and helping women who face the same anxieties as she did.

-She is the Peer Support Coordinator at The Wesley Hospital Choices Cancer Support Centre and was a member of the Consumer Advisory Panel (CAP) and retired last year after 20 years.
+She is the Peer Support Coordinator at The Wesley Hospital Choices Cancer Support Centre and was a member of the Consumer Advisory Panel (CAP).
 The CAP was established in 1998 and was the first of its kind in Australia.
 Made up of seven women from Australia and New Zealand, CAP provides a consumer perspective on the BCT’s research program and all members have had their own unique experience of breast cancer.

 Leonie is the Recipient of Honorary Degree of Doctor of the University, Griffith University, Brisbane, Queensland, Australia.
 This award is in recognition of distinguished service to the community, particularly as an advocate for women diagnosed with breast cancer.